Howard W. Blake High School: Magnet school

 In the fall of 1997, the Blake name was transferred to Blake High School, a new high school housed in a new building opened as a magnet school for the visual, communication and performing arts.

 The 2007–2008 school year marked Blake's 10th anniversary as a magnet school.
-Part of the celebration was organised by the school's Magnet Arts Coordinator.
+Part of the celebration was organized by the school's Magnet Arts Coordinator.
 Her event for the anniversary featured Blake alumni from the previous ten years, and included gallery pieces and performances by artists such as Ari Richter and Chicago's star of Wicked, Dan'yelle Williamson.

 The school performed the play Too Much Light Makes the Baby Go Blind and the choir and symphony orchestra performed the Requiem by Mozart.

 Academic standards

-Blake Accelerated Curriculum Program'is an online high school magnet program in the school district of Hillsborough County.
+Blake Accelerated Curriculum Program is an online high school magnet program in the school district of Hillsborough County.
 It is one of seven franchises of Florida Virtual School.
 Students only report to campus for FCAT testing, and optional extracurricular activities.
 Students can customize their education to be accelerated or to just accommodate their needs.
-Some students accelerate their high school career and graduate 1–2 years early.
+Some students accelerate their high school career and graduate one or two years early.